alanxuefei/CarND-MPC-Project/README.md

 # Timestep Length and Elapsed Duration (N & dt)
 Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

 The total timestep length (N * dt) should be useful to adjust steering angle.
 The two-second rule, which a driver may maintain a safe trailing distance at any speed, is used to set total timestep length.
 The number of points is proportional to computing resource.
-Therefore I use N(20) and dt(0.1) basd on my computer configuration.
+N(100) and dt (0.1) make the car off the track directly, because 10 seconds is too long for one time steering wheel adjustion.
+N(20) and dt (0.05) can works but it take many computing resources.
+Finally I use N(20) and dt(0.1) basd on my computer configuration.

 # Polynomial Fitting and MPC Preprocessing
 The polynomial coefficients are calculated by comparing the planed waypoints and predicted trajectory using a 3 orders polynomial fitting.
 After that, the polynomial coefficients are used to calculate cross-track error, which used by the solver to create optimal values of actuator (steering angle).